Emuellidae: Position of the Emuellidae within the Redlichiida

 Originally, the Emuellidae were described as part of the Redlichiina.
 The primitive features prompted the theory that the Emuellids actually represented the stem group of all trilobites, with the Olenellina having secondary fused facial sutures.
 Later, the Emuellidae were placed in their own superfamily (Emuelloidea), recognizing that trilobites lacking facial sutures (i.e. the Olenellina) are the stem group.
 This was followed by the clustering of the Emuellidae in a new superfamily Ellipsocephaloidea.

 Most recently, the Emuellidae are regarded an early branch of the Redlichiina suborder, the closest relatives being the genera Bigotina, Abadiella, and the close-knit group of the families Estaingiidae, Ichangiidae and Ellipsocephalidae.

 Genera assigned to the Emuellidae

 Holyoakia has previously been assigned to the Emuellidae.
-The tailshiel (or pygidium) in Holyoakia is about the same size as its cranidium, with a well-defined axis, eight axial rings, well-developed pleural ribs and furrows, and a spiny margin.
+The tailshield (or pygidium) in Holyoakia is about the same size as its cranidium, with a well-defined axis, eight axial rings, well-developed pleural ribs and furrows, and a spiny margin.
 The pygidia of Emuella and Balcoracania however are poorly differentiated, minute, and have a smooth margin.
 Later scholars therefore placed Holyoakia in the Dorypygidae.